bennetyee/puzzle_stick_cutting/README.md

 are familar with that kind of approach wouldn't need to use this applied mathematics style approach.
 This is intended for beginners.

+The code also generates the state-space graph to help build intuition.

 ## Stick Cutting

 The puzzle is as follows: